 BIOL 107 Human Biology 4 credits

-The study of Human Biology including elements of cell biology, genetics, anatomy, and physiology, disease, immunity, evolution, ecology, and the impact of humans on the enviroment.
+The study of Human Biology including elements of cell biology, genetics, anatomy and physiology, disease, immunity, evolution, ecology, and the impact of humans on the environment.
 Not open to Biology majors.

 BIOL 108 Botany 4 credits